DrDanPrice/Tours/README.md

 `MONGO_URL=mongodb://localhost:27017/Tours meteor`

 1 - File upload
-2 - Yes, on the Tour Management App, the pending items are the file upload and making tour objects available to all tours.
+2 - Carl says: Yes, on the Tour Management App, the pending items are the file upload and making tour objects available to all tours.
 We were initially thinking about adding in a selector to add tour object to tours using something like a type ahead input selector.
 Also, there were some considerations on handling the